harshithdeva/SpendWise/README.md

 - Plan budgets and spot overspending patterns

 ## Prerequisites
-To fully utilize the features and capabilities of Spendwise, users must have the following prerequisites installed on their system:
+To fully utilize the features and capabilities of SpendWise, users must have the following prerequisites installed on their system:

 1. Python 3.13 or higher
 2. Flask web framework